haanipublish/ytthumb/README.md

 Made in AutoHotkey.

 WARNING: Do not run this while playing a game being watched by game-guard.
-I am not responsible for ignoring above warning.
+I am not responsible for ignoring warning.